 Jane Lubchenco - CV

-The Honorable Dr. JANE LUBCHENCO
+The Honorable JANE LUBCHENCO

 University Distinguished Professor

-and Marine Studies Advisor to the President
+Wayne and Gladys Valley Professor of Marine Biology Marine Studies Advisor to the President of

 Oregon State University